heron-mc/heron-mc/trunk/docsrc/primers/heron-primer.rst

 #.
 GIS applications often require standard widgets like map panels, toolbars, layer trees that may only differ in specific settings
    like the specific layers, colors etc. We just tell which components we need without explicitly creating them.
 #.
 ExtJS (and GeoExt) uses a powerful `Builder Pattern <http://en.wikipedia.org/wiki/Builder_pattern>`_ based on declaring (widget) components
-   and any child widgets to be implicitly and recrusively constructed and initialized by specifying a shorthand string called `xtype` with a set of component-specific properties.
+   and any child widgets to be implicitly and recursively constructed and initialized by specifying a shorthand string called `xtype` with a set of component-specific properties.
 #.
 Graphical User Interfaces (GUIs) are often layout and wired as a top-down tree
    following the `Composite Pattern <http://en.wikipedia.org/wiki/Composite_pattern>`_.
 Objects in JavaScript